Building .NET nanoFramework firmware

 Building from the command prompt

-If you are building from the command prompt, just go to your build directory and run CMake from there with the appropriate parameters.
+If you are building from the command prompt, just go to the repository root folder and run CMake from there with the appropriate parameters.
 The following is a working example:

 After successful completion you'll have the build files ready to be used in the target build tool.